 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see the "Incorporation by Reference" section at the end of rule 3304-6-01 of the Administrative Code.]

 Wheelchair/scooter handling devices are devices for retaining an unoccupied wheelchair/scooter on or in a vehicle.
 This function includes provisions for hoisting or lifting the wheelchair/scooter onto the vehicle or into it after its user exits the chair; retaining the wheelchair/scooter on the vehicle or in it, and placing the wheelchair/scooter within reach of the user after a trip in the vehicle is completed.
-Before a carrier or hoist can be funded by RSC, the consumer's vehicle shall be inspected as required by paragraph (K) of rule 3304-6-04 of the Administrative Code.
+Before a carrier or hoist can be funded by OOD, the consumer's vehicle shall be inspected as required by paragraph (K) of rule 3304-6-04 of the Administrative Code.

 (A) Car top carriers.
-Car top wheelchair carriers include any mechanism for loading or unloading a wheelchair into and out of a closed container specially designed for the storage and permanently mounted on the vehicle.
+Car top wheelchair carriers include any mechanism for loading or unloading a wheelchair into and out of a closed container specially designed for storage and permanently mounted on the vehicle.

 (a) The wheelchair shall be secured or restrained at all times by the carrier when the chair is stowed.